sourcegraph/about/blogposts/2020/announcing-sourcegraph-3.17.md

    * Tracking a migration
    * Security anti-patterns

-Code insights helps developers be more productive and do their jobs better, and brings the data we have in Sourcegraph together.
+Code insights helps developers be more productive, do their jobs better, and utilize the data we have in Sourcegraph to better understand their code.

 We want to understand the bigger questions you have about your code base, and would love to hear from you!
 Please reach out at [feedback@sourcegraph.com](mailto:feedback@sourcegraph.com) to talk to us.